Marketing FundamentalsBack to Course Guide

 - Discussing the relationship between a product’s life cycle stage and the strategies used to promote, price, and distribute the product.

-- Explaining how firms establish prices for goods and services.
+- Explaining how firms establish process for goods and services.

-- Describing how promotional strategies can effectively integrate advertising, personal selling, sales promotion, and publicity.
+- Describing how promotional programs can effectively integrate advertising, personal selling, sales promotion, and publicity.

-- Understanding the impact of technology on marketing strategies (e.g., the Internet, social media, and the World Wide Web).
+- Discussing the impact of the Internet and the World Wide Web on marketing strategies.